Black Tartar on Teeth: A Common Dental Problem Explained (pictures)

 Cavities:

-• Cavities can be painful and sensitive to hot, cold, or sweet stimuli
+- Cavities can cause sensitivity to hot, cold, or sweet foods and drinks.

 3. Black tartar vs. Black stains on teeth: